 Why Play Matters

 Play is a big topic.
 While play is self-evident to most people, it’s value for good is not fully appreciated or acted upon.
-While play is usually associated with childhood, it’s pervasive throughout life.
+While play is usually associated with childhood, it’s pervasive throughout life and necessary for healthy development and healthy life.

 Stresses on children and families have increased, and opportunities for creative, open-ended, imaginative play in homes, neighborhoods and schools have diminished.
-Many parents, childcare providers, and educators do not have the resources to facilitate and maximize children’s development and learning through play.
+Many families do not have the resources to facilitate and maximize children’s development and learning through play.

 The importance of play cannot be underestimated in its role and impact on children and families and the community at large.
 Our shared belief is that: